becodeorg/cli/README.md

 ## Contribute

-Until the first public version, I prefer to be focused on the main structure of the tool and will probably delay any contribution.
-After that, feel free to _hack_ the tool, suggest any modification and/or implement it by yourself and submit a _pull request_ !
+Feel free to _hack_ the tool, suggest any modification and/or implement it by yourself and submit a _pull request_ !

 I will soon document the build process & tooling for the project.